Siziksu/android-bluetooth-for-arduino/README.md

 ## Short description

 - This application is a bluetooth client used to control an Arduino project.
-- It provides 32 programmable macro buttons.
+- It has 32 programmable macro buttons.
+- Also has 8 potentiometers programmed from MIDI CC 100 to MIDI CC 107.
 - This application is originally designed for the Arduino project [MiminuConntroller](https://github.com/Siziksu/MiminuController), a USB MIDI controller for Arduino MEGA 2560.

 ## Architecture